An Eagle Island State of Mind

 The night we ate oysters, Andy and I took shots of bourbon from a conch shell, and I must say hearing his story and seeing his resourcefulness come to fruition all around me was inspiring (definitely invite him over for dinner when you go).

 Introverts only need to look around to see what the man values.
-He makes planters out of driftwood, walkways out of oyster shells, and knows damn well how to set up a spot for romance: There’s a fireplace in front of the hot tub, two shower heads in both the main and outdoor facilities, large hammocks, an industrial ice maker (is it me or does beer taste better when you remove it from a cooler full of ice rather than the fridge?), and even a bunk-bed basement/gameroom to stash the
+He makes planters out of driftwood, walkways out of oyster shells, and knows damn well how to set up a spot for romance: There’s a fireplace in front of the hot tub, two shower heads in both the main and outdoor facilities, large hammocks, an industrial ice maker (is it me or does beer taste better when you remove it from a cooler full of ice rather than the fridge?), and even a bunk-bed basement/gameroom to stash the kids.

 I’ve got to be honest: This place provides togetherness, whether it’s the two of you, a group of friends/couples, a mini-family reunion (The place sleeps 9-10 people, but you could theoretically bring tents and camp by the pond).